Mick Wadsworth: The FA

 In 1985, Wadsworth was appointed as an FA regional coach in the north-west region of England, a position he would hold until 1991, when he became a Technical Co-ordinator on the FA's Excellence Programme, working on the futures of promising youngsters.
 Between 1988 and 1992, he was also an official match observer for the England national team under Bobby Robson and then Graham Taylor.

 Wadsworth also coached some of the FA's representative teams during his time in their employ, including a coaching role with the national team at the 1990 FIFA World Cup.
 He spent two years as manager of the England non-league team, five years as manager of the England youth team and had a coaching role with the England U-21 team.

 Carlisle United Manager

-In 1993, Wadsworth was offered a coaching role at PSV Eindhoven, but couldn't accept due to a lack of Dutch coaching credentials.
+In 1993, Wadsworth was offered a coaching role at PSV Eindhoven, but could not accept due to a lack of Dutch coaching credentials.
 In August, however he was appointed Carlisle United manager.
 Carlisle finished 7th in Division Three and made the playoffs, but lost in the semi-final.
 The following season Carlisle reached the Auto Windscreens Trophy final but lost to Barry Fry's Birmingham City.
 In the league the club finished 1st in Division Three, winning promotion.

 After a poor start to 1995–96 in Division Two, Wadsworth resigned from his post as Director of Coaching.